-- Contribution to GDP (2024): 5.8%, compared to 7.3% in 2010. - Export Volume: Over USD 2.1 billion annually, driven by dates, wheat, and vegetables. - Agricultural Workforce: Around 30% of the population is directly or indirectly employed in agriculture, with a significant portion being women and youth.
+- Contribution to GDP (2024): Agriculture, forestry, and fishing contribute about 2.8% of Iraq's total GDP, highlighting a long-term structural decline compared to ~7-9% in the early 2000s - Export Volume: Over USD 2.1 billion annually, driven by dates, wheat, and vegetables. - Agricultural Workforce: Around 30% of the population is directly or indirectly employed in agriculture, with a significant portion being women and youth.